 Keep pets on leash and do not leave them unattended

-Each day's event limited to 200 participants.
+Buffalo River Biathlon is limited to 300 participants.
 Onsite registration is not available.

-Fair warning, the Biathlon will sell-out at leasrt a month out!
+Fair warning, previous years, the Biathlon has sold-out at least a month out!

 The Buffalo National River Biathlon benefits the North Central Arkansas Master Naturalists who provide an abundance of services "Working to keep Arkansas in its Natural State!"
 Not only are the North Central Arkansas Master Naturalists the beneficiary of this fund raising event, they are also very proud partners of the Buffalo National River.
 The NCAMNs are responsible for a large portion of the Buffalo River Trail maintenance, not only for this event, but throughout the entire year.